wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/adbscan/adbscan_aaeon_robot.rst

 ADBSCAN on AAEON Robot Kit
 =====================================

-This tutorial describes how to run the ADBSCAN algorithm on the real robot `UP Xtreme i11 AAEON Robot Kit <https://up-shop.org/up-xtreme-i11-robotic-kit.html>`__ using the |realsense| camera input.
+This tutorial describes how to run the ADBSCAN algorithm on the real robot `UP Xtreme i11 AAEON Robot Kit <https://up-shop.org/up-xtreme-i11-robotic-kit.html>`__ using the Intel® RealSense™ camera input.
 During the execution of the program the ADBSCAN algorithm detects objects, and draws them in rviz.
 Then, the FastMapping algorithm uses data from the ADBSCAN to generate a 2D Map of the environment around.
 User can use the default setup to move robot via gamepad or keyboard, so the 3D-camera on the robot can scan surroundings around.